MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/data-deduplication/install-enable.md

 	Because Data Deduplication uses a post-processing model, Data Deduplication periodically needs to have sufficient system resources to complete its [optimization and other jobs](understand.md#job-info).
 This means that workloads that have idle time, such as in the evening or on weekends, are excellent candidates for deduplication, and workloads that run all day, every day may not be.
 Workloads that have no idle time may still be good candidates for deduplication if the workload does not have high resource requirements on the server.

 ### <a id="enable-dedup-lights-on"></a>Enable Data Deduplication
-Before enabling Data Deduplication, you must choose the [usage type](understand.md#usage-type) that most closely resembles your workload.
-There are three usage types included with Data Deduplication.
+Before enabling Data Deduplication, you must choose the [Usage Type](understand.md#usage-type) that most closely resembles your workload.
+There are three Usage Types included with Data Deduplication.

 * [Default](understand.md#usage-type-default) - tuned specifically for general purpose file servers
 * [Hyper-V](understand.md#usage-type-hyperv) - tuned specifically for VDI servers